-Canadians have often written the city off as a place to fly over on their way to somewhere more exciting.
+Canadians have often written the city of Winnipeg off as a place to fly over on their way to somewhere more exciting.
 But after spending a few days there, we discovered there are many things to do in Winnipeg that will completely change your mind.

 Things to do in Winnipeg

-1. Museum of Human Rights
+1. Canadian Museum for Human Rights

 If you have followed Dave and me through the years, you will know that we don’t go gaga over many museums.
 But many people told us that the Museum for Human Rights was special.
-I’m glad we didn't listen to ourselves because visiting the museum was a highlight of our time there and one of the best things to do in Winnipeg.
+I’m glad we listened to them and went because visiting the museum was a highlight of our time there and one of the best things to do in Winnipeg.

 Canadian Charter of Rights and Freedoms

 I was especially proud to be Canadian here.
 Our country has long been a champion of human rights.
 Something that really stuck with me was reading our Canadian Charter of Rights and Freedoms created by Prime Minister Pierre Trudeau.
 As I understood it when explained to me, unlike America, our constitution is fluid.
 It is meant to change with the times as the human race evolves and learns more.
 We aren’t stuck with rigid laws that are outdated and centuries old.

-Other Museums in Winnipeg
+4. Other Museums to visit in Winnipeg

 - Railway Museum